Validator-POSTHUMAN/PHMN-Claim/README.md

 ## ✨[**Instruction for the English speakers**](https://github.com/Validator-POSTHUMAN/PHMN-Claim/blob/main/Eng.md)

 ***Why Github?
 We need to shed the light on it.
-Step by step we'll move away from using Medium and same platforms becasue of:***:
+Step by step we'll move away from using Medium and same platforms because of***:
 - first of all it requires different subscriptions
 - it needs user/account creation
 - articles might be blocked by the decision of the platform